dagraham/etm-dgraham/README.md

   * b: Busy: a graphical illustration of busy and conflicted times by year-week
   * c: Completed: finished tasks and jobs and used time entries by year-week and week day
   * d: Do Next: undated tasks grouped by location/context and ordered by priority (highest first) and extent (least first)
+  * e: Engaged: instances of reminders with used time entries with daily totals displayed graphically
   * f: Forthcoming: unfinished dated tasks and other dated reminders by next occurrence
   * h: History: all items by the latter of the modified or created datetimes in descending order, i.e., most recent first.
 Datetimes are displayed using a 5 character format where, e.g., 1:15pm today would be displayed as 13:15, November 7 of the current year as 11/17 and January 15 of 2012 as 12.01.
   * i: Index: all items grouped hierarchically by index entry